NSMC 19 to 22: Literary Magazine contests

 19: LITERARY MAGAZINE: LAYOUT (ONLINE SUBMISSION)

-Prepare materials before the convention and upload a two-page facing spread in ONE PDF to the National Student Media Contest site.
+After registering, prepare materials that adhere to the provided prompt, and upload a two-page facing spread in ONE PDF to the National Student Media Contest site before the listed deadline for online submissions.
 The day NSMC registration opens, the contest prompt and materials, including downloadable art, for the contest will be available.
 Be careful not to download the material for the prior convention.
-All contestants must attend the mandatory critique session Friday at the convention or the entry will be disqualified.

 Use any software you choose to create a two-page spread for the literary magazine pages assigned on the prompt.
 You may design in color or black-and-white.
 The spread must be submitted as a two-page facing spread in ONE PDF file.
 Each page should be 8 1/2-by-11-inches.